 This required English 1 course for ninth graders is organized around four basic essential questions that serve as an introduction to the thematic sequence of the high school English curriculum.
 They are as follows: How do our age and experience affect our thinking and decision making?
 To what extent can you really understand someone?
 What makes a good friend?
 What makes something tragic?
 Additionally, each marking period/unit will spotlight a different writing genre (narrative, expository/research, persuasive, and literary analysis), a different literary element (character, setting, point of view, and theme), as well as a different oral speaking project.
 Each of these skill sets will serve as the foundation for all subsequent grade levels.

 ENGLISH 1 HUMANITIES CP (112H) 5 Credits

-Prerequisite: None. of a 15 Credit Program
+Prerequisite: None.
+Paired with Modern

+World History

+Humanities CP

 Full Year

 Grade 9